Saving money is vital for building a strong foundation with money.

-Key Note: If you know the amount you pay receive in a bonus or tax refund, then take that amount from your money saving challenge amount.
+Key Note: If you know the amount you may receive in a bonus or tax refund, then take that amount from your money saving challenge amount.
 Then, use the new amount and divide by 12.

-For example: you want to save $10,000 this year.
+For example, you want to save $10,000 this year.
 If you set aside the same amount each month, then you are saving $834.
-However, in March, you anticipate a refund of $1000 and a bonus of $3000.
+However, in March, you anticipate a tax refund of $1000 and a bonus of $3000.
 So, your new monthly savings challenge amount would be $6000 or saving $500 each month.

 3. Tally the Progress